Robert Flournoy Hosford: History

-Robert Flournoy Hosford was born on September 6, 1842 in Mount Vernon, Georgia, which is located in Montgomery County.
+Hosford was born on September 6, 1842, in Mount Vernon, Georgia, which is located in Montgomery County.
 His parents were Isaac Russell Hosford and Isabella McLaughlin.
 He was of English and Scottish ancestry.
 In the late 1850s, Isaac Russell Hosford moved his family, including Robert Flournoy, from Georgia to Liberty County, Florida.

-Katherine S. Coe was Robert Flournoy's first wife, but she died in 1886 after less than 10 years of marriage.
+Katherine S. Coe was Hosford's first wife, but she died in 1886 after less than 10 years of marriage.
 They had two children.
 In 1889, he married Carrie Stoutamire and they had five children.

 Career

-Robert Flournoy wore many different hats throughout his life.
+Hosford wore many different hats throughout his life.
 He was a state politician, a Judge, a soldier, a Sheriff, a tax assessor, a surveyor, a farmer, a saw mill operator, and a mail carrier.

-In 1872, Robert Flournoy Hosford was a Captain in the Florida State Militia.
+In 1872, Hosford was a Captain in the Florida State Militia.

 Hosford served in many various positions in Liberty County, Florida.
 He first served as a Tax Assessor and later became the Sheriff.
 Then, in 1885, he became the first elected Judge in Liberty County.
 That same year the State of Florida reimbursed him for surveying and establishing the border between Liberty and Franklin Counties.